JoseCQUADY/ServidorGarrapanchAr/README.md

-## Instrucciones para levantar el servidor
+## Instructions to Start the Server

-1. Clonar el repositorio.
+1. Clone the repository.
-2. Comprobar que se tiene Node.js en el sistema.
+2. Ensure that Node.js is installed on the system.
-3. Desde la terminal del proyecto, ejecutar el siguiente comando:
+3. From the project's terminal, execute the following command:
     ```bash
     npm install express multer path fs cors firebase dotenv mysql2 node-fetch@2 && npm install
     ```
-4. Inicializar el servidor con el siguiente comando:
+4. Initialize the server with the following command:
     ```bash
     node index.js
     ```